Georgia Marriage Records

 Q: How do I verify a Georgian marriage record?

 A: For marriages post 1900 Certificate copies are issued by request through either the Georgia State Office of Vital Statistics (between 1952 and 1996) or through the probate office in the county where the marriage order was carried out.
 For marriage that occurred pre 1900’s, either visit the Georgia State Archives or send in a mail in request: If you are sending a mail in request, the fee is $10.00 with additional charges for limited copies.
-Turn around on requests is 3 to 4 weeks on average.
+Turn around on requests take 3 to 4 weeks on average.

 Q: Are there restrictions on getting copies of Georgia vital records?